JevZ123/glyphic-take-home-test/README.md

 Deployment is essentially done in 3 stages:

-* Deploy the infrastructure (can be omitted if not changes after first application)
+* Deploy the infrastructure (can be omitted if no changes after first application)
 * Deploy the built backend to the created EKS cluster
 * Deploy the built frontend to the created S3 bucket configured to serve a static website